TheRedElement/LuStCodeSnippets/README.md

 This allows you to keep your commits separate from this repo.
 You can, of course, `git pull` in the submodule to get the latest changes.
+To do so, navigate inside the directory of where you cloned this submodule to and run `git pull` from there.

+If you find this repo useful in your work, I would highly appreciate a brief acknowledgement.